 Within five business days (suggested timeline) of appointment by the student’s program director, the chair of the Academic and Professional Performance Review Committee will be responsible for calling the committee together to initiate the review process.

-Procedures for the Academic Performance Review:
+PROCEDURES FOR THE ACADEMIC PERFORMANCE REVIEW

 Exploration of Concerns: As stated above, the Academic and Professional Performance Review Committee chair will initiate and assemble a meeting to explore any student situations which have developed relative to the above four indicators and will identify any problems that need to be addressed that are below the department’s expectations.
 Using data collection and interviewing of the academic team, the committee seeks to detect all emerging problems as soon as possible in order that corrective measures may be identified that would assist the student in meeting the expectations of the Department of Social Work.